TejasJagadeesh/data-512-a2/README.md

 **Code to Reproduce the Data:** The data can be downloaded as csv file from the link http://www.worldpopdata.org/table by selecting all countries in the filters.

 ## 3) Page Quality Score
 We use Wikimedia REST API to access ORES (Objective Revision Evaluation Service) web service which is based on machine learning.
-All details about ORES can be found here - https://www.mediawiki.org/wiki/ORES and additional links in this page.
+All details about ORES can be found here - https://www.mediawiki.org/wiki/ORES and https://ores.wikimedia.org/v3/#!/scoring/get_v3_scores_context_revid_model and in the embedded links in these pages.

 ORES provides probability estimates for each of the following 6 categories.
 The category with the highest probability is returned as the score.
 The API also returns probabilities for all the categories.
 The following categories are ordered from best to worst.